 Marmite rusks are one of the things I keep handy in my mind for things like parties.
 They are super cheap to make, and are quite filling as far as snacks go.

-Also, do not overcook these little blocks of savory delight.
+A word of caution – not overcook these little blocks of savory delight.
 Even if they don’t burn, they will start to take on a bitter taste.
 I think that what happens is that the marmite starts to overheat and change its flavor.

 By the way, if you have kiddos, marmite rusks can be a great way to get them eating a healthy snack.
 They are essentially the same as a sandwich, only easier to have handy.
-No wonder they were at my friend’s Mom’s Montessori kindergarten!

 Marmite RusksPrint This